 Understanding the civil service exam can offer valuable insights into effective learning strategies, historical analysis, and even contemporary career development.
 Here are some practical tips and expert advice drawn from the legacy of the keju:

-1. Emphasize a Strong Foundation in Core Subjects: The keju demanded a thorough understanding of Confucian classics, history, and literature.
+1. underline a Strong Foundation in Core Subjects: The keju demanded a thorough understanding of Confucian classics, history, and literature.
 Similarly, in any field, it's crucial to build a solid foundation in the core subjects.
 Don't just memorize facts; strive to understand the underlying principles and concepts.
 This deep understanding will allow you to apply your knowledge in different contexts and solve complex problems.
-For example, if you're studying computer science, don't just learn the syntax of a programming language; understand the fundamental algorithms and data structures.
+Take this: if you're studying computer science, don't just learn the syntax of a programming language; understand the fundamental algorithms and data structures.

 2. Practice Analytical and Essay Writing Skills: The keju placed a heavy emphasis on analytical and essay writing skills.
 Candidates were required to write essays, poems, and commentaries demonstrating their understanding of complex topics.
 To improve these skills, practice writing regularly.
 Choose a topic, research it thoroughly, and then write a clear and concise essay expressing your thoughts and ideas.
 Pay attention to grammar, punctuation, and style.
 Seek feedback from others and revise your work accordingly.
 Joining a writing group or taking a writing course can also be helpful.